 What is NTSE?

-- National Talent Search Examination or commonly known as the NTSE is an National Level Examination conducted by NCERT (National Council of Education Research and Training) to provide the scholarship to the deserving candidates.
+- National Talent Search Examination or commonly known as the NTSE is a National Level Examination conducted by NCERT (National Council of Education Research and Training) to provide scholarships to the deserving candidates.

 - This exam is conducted for secondary school level to identify and recognize students with high intellect and skills.
 The examination is conducted every year at 2 levels: Stage 1 (State level) and Stage 2 (National level).

 - Roughly around 1000 scholarships are awarded to candidates and about 1,200,000 to 1,400,000 students appear for the examination every year.

 - Scholarship of Rs.1250/- per month for Class-XI to XII.
 Scholarship of Rs.2000/- per month for Undergraduates and Post-graduates and an amount of Scholarship for Ph.D. is fixed in accordance with the UGC norms.

 - Below are all other details of the NTSE examination that you need to know.